-Weaker artificial illumination by some factor $\epsilon < 1$ relative to the "1% of daylight on Earth" standard represented by $f{\oplus}$ , would lower the observed flux by the same factor, since the observed flux scales as $F \propto \epsilon$ .
-Correspondingly, the equivalent object size needed for artificial illumination to produce the same observed flux as due to sunlight illumination, would increase by $\epsilon^{-1/2}$ .
-Nevertheless, existing telescopes could detect dimly illuminated regions ( $\epsilon \sim 1\%$ ) hundreds of km in size on the surface of large KBOs.
+Weaker artificial illumination by some factor $\epsilon < 1$ relative to the "1% of daylight on Earth" standard represented by f{\oplus} , would lower the observed flux by the same factor, since the observed flux scales as $F \propto \epsilon$.
+Correspondingly, the equivalent object size needed for artificial illumination to produce the same observed flux as due to sunlight illumination, would increase by $\epsilon^{-1/2}$.
+Nevertheless, existing telescopes could detect dimly illuminated regions ($\epsilon \sim 1\%$) hundreds of km in size on the surface of large KBOs.

-The current artificial illumination on the night-side of the Earth has an absolute r-band magnitude of roughly 43.5 (corresponding to $1.7 \times 10^{13}$ lumens produced from $\sim 2 \times 10^{12}$ Watts of electric power).
-Existing telescopes could see the artificially-illuminated side of the Earth out to a distance of $\sim 10^3$ AU, where its brightness in scattered sunlight and in artificial lighting (at current levels) would coincidentally be roughly equal.
-A present-day major terrestrial city, Tokyo for example, has an absolute r-band magnitude of 47.9 with apparent r-magnitudes of 16.2 at a distance of 1 AU, 23.7 at 30 AU, 26.3 at 100 AU and 31.3 (about as faint as the faintest detected objects in the Hubble Ultra-Deep Field) at $10^3$ AU.
+The current artificial illumination on the night-side of the Earth has an absolute rband magnitude of roughly 43.5 (corresponding to 1.7×10^{13} lumens produced from $\sim 2 \times 10^{12}$ Watts of electric power).7 Existing telescopes could see the artificially-illuminated side of the Earth out to a distance of $\sim 10^3$ AU, where its brightness in scattered sunlight and in artificial lighting (at current levels) would coincidentally be roughly equal.
+A present-day major terrestrial city, Tokyo for example,8 has an absolute r-band magnitude of 47.9 with apparent r-magnitudes of 16.2 at a distance of 1 AU, 23.7 at 30 AU, 26.3 at 100 AU and 31.3 (about as faint as the faintest detected objects in the Hubble Ultra-Deep Field) at 10^3 AU.

-Thus, existing optical astronomy facilities are capable of detecting artificial illumination at the levels currently employed on Earth for putative extraterrestrial constructs on the scale of a large terrestrial city or greater (see Fig. 1) out to the edge of the Solar System.
+Thus, in a recent paper (Loeb and Turner, 2012) the PI and Co-I have argued that existing optical astronomy facilities are capable of detecting artificial illumination at the levels currently employed on Earth for putative extraterrestrial constructs on the scale of a large terrestrial city or greater (see Fig. 1) out to the edge of the Solar System.